SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/PageAppearance/README.md

 #Page Appearance Sample

-This sample demonstrate how Customize the appearance of page.
-Background property of BackgroundStyle is used to set background color of page.
-ImageSource property is used to set the path of image.
-Also, ImageAlign and ImageScale property is used to align and stretch the images.
+This sample demonstrates how to customize the appearance of the page.
+The Background property of the BackgroundStyle is used to set the background color of the page.
+The ImageSource property is used to set the path of the image.
+Also, the ImageAlign and ImageScale properties are used to align and stretch the images.

 ## Prerequisites